 Collections feature effortlessly elegant necklaces, earrings, bangles, and rings in translucent whites and vivid pigments.
 From day into night, Julie’s unique pieces are made to be worn and enjoyed.

 From 2010 until 2014, she worked closely with the Museum of Cycladic Art, providing them with her work, in addition to designing and implementing unique jewellery items for the museum, which were based on their collections.

-From 2014 the Athens Concert Hall is hosting exclusively her collection of ceramics and porcelain jewellery in their two art shops.
+From 2014 until 2017 the Athens Concert Hall was hosting exclusively her collection of ceramics and porcelain jewellery in their two art shops.

 Apart from showcasing the complete summer porcelain jewellery collection, they hosted also a winter porcelain jewellery collection which was designed for them.

 In 2018 she launched her on-line shop for the porcelain jewellery, julietzanni.com